AliceO2Group/Control/README.md

 The reason for this is that Ansible uses SSH multiplexing to avoid creating new TCP connections for each SSH session to a target machine after the first one.
 This improves performance, but requires a socket file, which Ansible places in `~/.ansible/cp` by default.
 AFS doesn't like this, and Ansible's SSH fails with an "Operation not permitted" error.

 ### Authentication on the target system

+If you are running CC7 with your CERN user account and Kerberos authentication, skip to the next section (but be sure to set `ksu` as privilege escalation tool in your inventory).

 Before running Ansible commands on a target system, a way is needed for Ansible to log in and perform tasks which usually require root privileges.
 As far as the target system is concerned, you should make sure that:
 * either the target system allows SSH login as root (configuration file `/etc/ssh/sshd_config`), accepts public key authentication for root, and Ansible is run as root (by appending `-u root` to Ansible commands); OR